Tetragonal modular quotients $X_0^{+d}(N)$: Introduction

 \section{Introduction}

 Let $C$ be a smooth projective curve over a field $k$.
 The $k$-gonality of $C$, denoted by $\textup{gon}_k C$, is the least degree of a non-constant $k$-rational morphism $f:C\to\mathbb{P}^1$.
-There exists an upper bound for $\textup{gon}_k C$, linear in terms of the genus, see \Cref{poonen}.
+For curves of genus $g\geq2$ there exists an upper bound for $\textup{gon}_k C$, linear in terms of the genus, see \Cref{poonen}.

 When $C$ is a modular curve, there also exists a linear lower bound for the $\C$-gonality.
 This was first proved by Zograf \cite{Zograf1987}.
 The constant was afterwards improved by Abramovich \cite{abramovich} and later by Kim and Sarnak in Appendix 2 to \cite{Kim2002}.